 - Next, apply a small amount of Viviscal Gorgeous Growth Densifying Conditioner from the ear level to the ends.
 Let the conditioner sit for several minutes while it works its magic.
 Then rinse with cool water.
 This will add moisture to your hair without weighing it down.

 - Gently dry your hair with a cotton t-shirt.

 - Apply a dime size amount of Viviscal Gorgeous Growth Densifying Elixir from roots to ends.
+This lightweight, body-boosting leave-in treatment leaves hair looking thicker.
 Use a wide-tooth comb to work the product evenly through the hair.

 - Blow-dry hair upside down, paying special attention to the roots.
 Use a round brush to smooth flyaways and frizz.
 You’ll be amazed at your hair’s volume!

 The easiest way to add the look of volume to your hair is free and takes just seconds.
 The secret?
 Just switch your part!
 Most of us part our hair in the same place day in and day out.
 But when you part your hair in a different location, the hair goes against the direction of your hair follicles, giving it some lift at the root.